 I invested in some new cosmetics recently and signed up for a couple of beauty subscriptions, as I want to get back in the habit of taking care of my skin and doing my make-up on a regular basis as well.
 It's been really fun so far, trying some new products and learning how to put together some different looks.
 I don't necessarily see the need to get all made up every day, as sometimes I just really like to sit around with a bare face, but I no longer see the point in saving my efforts for days I plan to go out or be around people either.
 I probably do my make-up more days than I skip it altogether though.
-I want maintaining my hair, face, and nails to one day feel like an essential part of my ongoing routine just like I've done with working out and watching what I eat.
+I want maintaining my hair, face, and nails to one day feel like an essential part of my ongoing routine just like working out and watching what I eat have become.

 I even took a few selfies the day I finished my hair so I could update the profile pictures on all my social media pages.
 Sometimes I'm really at a loss to explain why I don't take or allow more pictures of myself, because I rarely dislike the way I look in photos if they're taken properly.
 I'm honestly looking pretty good for an old broad in her 40's, even if I do say so myself.
 And the longer I stick with all the positive changes I've been making lately, the better I'll continue to look and feel going forward.
 I'm definitely going to keep looking for ways to stay excited about that, hopefully indefinitely.
-I'm off to a really good start though and am super proud of all the progress I've made this year.
+I think I'm off to a really good start and am super proud of all the progress I've made this year.

 |Amybeth McNulty as Anne in Anne with an E|